-Building a Legacy of Learning Through Classical Education
+Building a Legacy of Learning Through a Tennessee Classical Academies Education

 Whether you're a parent, educator, or community leader, your passion for high-quality education can spark something powerful.
 Here's what it takes to bring a Tennessee Classical School to life:

-3. Partner with a Classical Education Network or Charter Management Organization (CMO)
+Partner with TN Classical Academies, a Classical Education Network or Charter Management Organization (CMO)

 Steps to Start a Tennessee Classical Charter School

-• Working with a proven classical charter support organization or charter management organization (CMO) is a game-changer.
+Working with a proven classical charter support organization, network, or charter management organization (CMO) is a game-changer.
 These partners provide curriculum guidance, operational frameworks, training, and long-term strategic support to ensure your school stays mission-aligned and successful from day one.

 How long does it take?